 If you work for a startup, stock option grants are your way of sharing in the company’s success.
 But very few startup employees understand what stock options really are and how they work.
-By the end of this presentation, you’ll understand stock options better than most of your coworkers, and in some cases, your employers.
+By the end of this post, you’ll understand stock options better than most of your coworkers, and in some cases, your employers.

 Part 1: Stock Option Basics